-If you are acting under a health care power of attorney, your provider may require you to show them a copy of the form.
-If you are requesting medical records as the personal representative of a deceased patient, you should expect to show documentation that you are the administrator or executor of the deceased's estate.
+If you are acting as an agent under a health care directive, your provider may require you to show them a copy of the form.
+If you are requesting medical records of a deceased patient, you should expect to show documentation that you are a surviving spouse or parent or that you are personal representative of the deceased patient's estate.